-The Menopause officially marks the end of the female reproduction.1 It occurs when you stop menstruating for 12 months in a row and you are around the age of 50 years old.1 Although this life stage is well known, there are different stages within menopause that are important to recognize and understand.
+The Menopause officially marks the end of the female reproduction.1 It occurs when you stop menstruating for 12 months in a row and you are over 50 years old.1 Although this life stage is well known, there are different stages within menopause that are important to recognize and understand.
 Although Pre-Menopause and Menopause are both part of the same overall life transition, they have different symptoms and treatment options.1

 Menopause is not a disease; therefore, it cannot be diagnosed as such.
 Women will need to see a gynecologist only, if relieve for symptoms is needed.
 However, if a woman is having menopausal symptoms before the age of 45 years, it will be necessary to see a gynecologist.2

 Pre-Menopause is a transitional phase and called as such because it happens right before menopause.
 This phase can last up to 10 years and usually starts when women are in their 40s.
 The menstrual cycles become erratic and irregular, sometimes there are heavy bleedings.
 Gain of weight is no symptom of menopause.3

 Moreover, women in pre-menopause should consider that they can still get pregnant.3